 Is your wool sliding around and not felting?

 Only have enough water to thoroughly wet the wool and get rid of any excess (you can use a sponge to mop it away or if the felt is beginning to hold together, you can roll it up and gently squeeze the water out).
-The slippage can be caused by using too much soap.
+Slippage can be caused by using too much soap.

 How do you know when it’s felted?